jchu630/Adult-Census-Income-Prediction/README.md

 ## Key Findings
 - Model Performance: Ensemble methods like Random Forest and XGBoost outperformed simpler models like Logistic Regression and LASSO, with Random Forest achieving a misclassification rate of 14.06% and XGBoost 12.95% (85.94% and 87.05% accuracy, respectively).

-- Misclassification Rate Limitation: Given the imbalanced data, the misclassification rate is not a reliable metric.
+- Misclassification Rate Limitation: However, given the imbalanced data, the misclassification rate is not a reliable metric.
 While models show high sensitivity (>90%), their specificity is lower, meaning they struggle to correctly classify individuals in the high-income class (>50K).

 - Better Metrics for Imbalanced Data: We recommend using Precision, Recall, F1-score, and AUC-ROC as more effective metrics, as they account for both the minority class and the trade-offs between false positives and false negatives.